Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 We can do the same exercise with European ETFs.

 For this example, I take Euronext Paris as an example.
-The fees are slightly different for some brokers based on which European Stock Exchange is being used.
+Some brokers’ fees differ slightly based on which European Stock Exchange is being used.

 Here are the fees for ETFs on the Euronext Stock Exchange: